 Here's a handy chart of the freezing point for different percentages of alcohol:

-Frequently Asked Questions About Does Alcohol Freeze
+Frequently Asked Questions About Whether or Not Alcohol Freezes

 If you own a freezer and alcohol the two have probably spent some time together.
 The alcohol may have come out fine or slushy, but you mostly end up with questions.